will-loci-ai/crypto-gltf/README.md

 # Crypto-glTF

-This package implements adaptive, hierarchical encryption and decryption of 3D `.glTF` or `.glb` files It is suppprted for Python3.10 and above.
+This package implements adaptive, hierarchical encryption and decryption of 3D `.glTF` or `.glb` files.
+It is suppprted for Python3.10 and above.

 ## Quickstart